gitkraken/vscode-gitlens/README.md

     ![modes settings](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/cl-modes-settings.png)

-  - Adds `gitlens.mode.active` settings to specify the active GitLens mode, if any
+  - Adds `gitlens.mode.active` setting to specify the active GitLens mode, if any
   - Adds `gitlens.modes` setting to specify the user-defined GitLens modes
 - Adds an icon for the *Compare File with Previous Revision* command (`gitlens.diffWithPrevious`) and moves it into the editor toolbar
 - Adds an icon for the *Compare File with Next Revision* command (`gitlens.diffWithNext`) and moves it into the editor toolbar